acoli-repo/shallow-discourse-parser/README.md

 ## Data Requirements

-Please put the following data into the data/ directory:
+Please copy the following data into the data/ directory:

-- Penn Discourse TreeBank (PDTB) 2.0, a 1-million-word Wall Street Journal corpus; there is a train directory and a dev directory (named en-01-12-16-train/ and en-01-12-16-dev/).
-They have to have the parses and relations file (normally named pdtb-parses.json/pdtb-relations.json or parses.json/relations.json) (http://www.cs.brandeis.edu/~clp/conll16st/rules.html).
-Put these two directories into the data/ directory
+- Penn Discourse TreeBank (PDTB) 2.0, a 1-million-word Wall Street Journal corpus; there is a train directory and a dev directory (named en-01-12-16-train/ and en-01-12-16-dev/, respectively).
+They have to include the parses and relations files (normally called pdtb-parses.json/pdtb-relations.json or parses.json/relations.json) (http://www.cs.brandeis.edu/~clp/conll16st/rules.html).
+Simply, place these two folders into the data/ directory.
 - GoogleNews-vectors-negative300 (https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?pref=2&pli=1)